chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - CSP(Cloud Storage Provider) - Cloud storage services such as Dropbox or Google Drive.
 - Shared Link - A link from a CSP that give the bearer of that link access to private data.
 - DP(Data Portal) - The cellxgene Data Portal.
-- NF(non-functional) - refers to a non functional requirement.
-- F(functional requirement) - refers to a functional requirement.
 - Small File - a file < 5 GB in size.
 - Large File - a file > 5 GB in size.

 ## Problem Statement | Background

-One of the primary goals of the DP is to allow users to upload their own dataset.
-These data set can vary in size from a few MB to several GB.
+One of the primary goals of the DP is to allow users to upload their own data sets.
+These data sets can vary in size from a few MB to several GB.
 User may want to upload from their local machine or from their CSP.
 For user that want to upload from their local machine, they must be able to resume an upload in the event their connection is interrupted.
 For users that want to upload data sets from their CSP, they are able to provide a shared link from